 Many homeowners ask us about the possibility of using homeowner’s insurance to help cover the costs of sewer work.
 Unfortunately, it’s rare for insurance to cover these costs, but there are certain circumstances when you might get lucky.
 Read our blog post for more information: Does Home Insurance Cover Sewer Repair?

-Pipe Spy is excited to join other contractors, engineering firms, public works and more in officially supporting World Trenchless Day 2018, which will be celebrated on September 27.
+Pipe Spy is excited to join other contractors, engineering firms, public works and more in officially supporting World Trenchless Day.

-#WTD is an annual day of global celebration meant to raise awareness of the many benefits of trenchless technology, including enhancing the safety, economic, environmental and social factors that surround the sewer industry.
-Our team is planning a day of free demonstrations, swag and refreshments to help promote #WTD in our community.
-We hope to reach neighbors who have not yet realized the important impact trenchless technology has on the local economy and quality of life.
+World Trenchless Day is an annual day of global celebration meant to raise awareness of the many benefits of trenchless technology, including enhancing the safety, economic, environmental, and social factors that surround the sewer industry.
+We want to help our neighbors understand the important impact trenchless technology has on the local economy and quality of life.

 Please follow Pipe Spy on Facebook to learn more.